Choose All In One Plan for Templates, Designs, Documents, Forms, Editors, Applications

 In writing your simple invitation, be clear and brief with your words so you'll get the attention of your readers and instantly convey the relevant details of the event.
 Include essential information and follow the format of who, what, when, where, and why.
 Think about an introductory headline that states the event, followed by the highlighting of time, date, and location.
 Remember to include the logo of your company to reinforce your brand.
 Jakob Nielsen’s study from 1997 shows that 79% of readers scan rather than read.
 Moreover, according to the survey, 1 to a 2-page invitation is more likely preferred by 32% readers rather than wordy ones.

 2. Write Down Enthralling Details

 Persuade people to come and don't give them reasons not to attend Include pertinent details in your party invitation that are closely connected to networking potential.
-It might be a “sneak peek” at an exciting product, the chance to bring home prizes or to enjoy food.
+It might be a “sneak-peek” at an exciting product, the chance to bring home prizes or to enjoy food.
 If there is a famous speaker or highlight guest, include a brief blurb.
-This will entice your guest to come to your event.
+It will entice your guests to come to your event.

 3. Provide Detail of the Price

 If you are planning to have an entrance fee associated with your function, inform the attendees in the sample invitation.
 For instance, show the price-per-person or for a table.
 It is embarrassing for your guests if you'll issue a bill at the door.
 Thus, it's not good for business if guests think you are treating them as what is essentially a fundraising event.